ValentinOVD/Open-Word-Database/README.md

 A project for creating a big dictionnary which contains all languages !
 You can join us on #owd at Freenode

-# Open Word Database is now available online !
+# Open Word Database has a website

-You can check it out here : https://valentinovd.sollidi.us/owd/
+You can check it out here : http://valentinovd.github.io

-# News

-For v0.2, there will be two versions :

-- v0.2 (The translations will only be updated with reviewed translations and the software will be updated when a new 0.x release is released.)
-- RR(v0.1) (The translations and the software will be updated with master each time you startup the software) RR is already available !

- Use the console.sh from master or from the latest v0.1.x* for use RR.

-v0.2, the first stable version will be available in July.

-*: v0.1.x is automaticly updated with the newest master version.

 # Status